Atemia/PythonMiniProject-Atemia/README.md

 # PythonMiniProject
 Mini-project for the Python for Biologist class at Pwani University

 ## Introduction
-The Protein Data Bank (PDB) is an important resource that contains information of 3D structures of large biological molecules.
-The information can be access through the website (http://www.pdb.org/)
+The Protein Data Bank (PDB) is an important resource that contains information of 3D structures of large biological molecules described by a pdb file.
+The information can be access through the website (http://www.pdb.org/).

+The main objective the project is to come up with a software that get information from a PDB file and run basic analysis on it.

 ## Contents
 The project is broken into the following sections.